emacs-berlin/tex-hide-show/README.md

 Hide LaTeX section, subsection etc. in a way Emacs org-mode does WRT title and subtitle.

+M-x tex-hide-show-mode RET enables it in current buffer.

 Command ‘eb-tex-hide-show-section’ toggles visibility of a section at point.
 With optional "\C-u" also subsections are affected.